joshuaavalon/chrome-deluge-remote/README.md

 Provides quick overview of torrent information in Chrome for the torrent client Deluge.

-This is not on Chrome Web Store because refuse me publish it even I chaange the icon, name and description.
+This is not on Chrome Web Store because Google refuse me publish it even I change the icon, name and description.
 You can install it by loading unpacked (Linux/Mac) or whitelist it through domain policy (Windows).

 ## Request for help